Frequently Asked Questions (FAQs)

 14. How long does a semester last?

 A semester runs approximately fifteen weeks.
 At Nassau, the fall semester begins in early September and continues through the third week in December.
 The spring semester begins in mid-January and concludes in mid-May.
 In addition to the fall and spring semesters, the College offers a three-week session in January and three summer sessions.

 15. How often do classes meet?

 Most classes meet twice a week for 2 1/2 hours (1 1/4 hours per session).
 However, there are exceptions.
-Most lab sciences, for example, meet three times--twice for lectures and once for a lab.
+Many lab sciences, for example, meet three times a week--twice for lectures and once for a lab.
 Some math courses and some remedial classes also meet three times a week.
 A small number of classes, such as studio art classes and NCC 101: The College Experience, meet once a week.

 16. What is NCC 101?